Enter Shikari

 Enter Shikari have their own record label, Ambush Reality.
 However, they have also signed distribution deals with several major labels to help with worldwide distribution.
-Their eclectic musical style combines influences from rock music genres with those from various electronic music genres.
+Their eccentric musical style combines influences from rock music genres with those from various electronic music genres.

 History

 Beginnings (1999–2006)

 In 1999 a band named Hybryd formed, consisting of Rou Reynolds on guitar and vocals, Chris Batten on bass guitar, and Rob Rolfe on drums.
 They released an EP called Commit No Nuisance, which featured the tracks "Perfect Pygmalion", "Look Inside", "Torch Song", "Honesty Box" and "Fake".
 In 2003, with the addition of guitarist Rory Clewlow, Hybryd became Enter Shikari.
 The band was named after Shikari, a boat belonging to Reynolds' uncle.
 In a 2011 interview, Rolfe explained that: "Shikari is a Hindi word for hunter."
 After the band's line-up and name change, Reynolds focused his musical efforts on vocals and electronics instead of guitar.

 During 2003 and 2004, the band released three demo EPs (Nodding Acquaintance, Anything Can Happen in the Next Half Hour and Sorry You're Not a Winner) that were available from their gigs and their website, featuring original versions of some songs that were eventually re-recorded for their debut album, Take to the Skies.
 They would frequently make appearances at their local music venue, The Pioneer Club, where they would play alongside other local bands.
 They had another demo EP planned for release in 2005 (no such EP materialised, although recordings surfaced online).
 For this the first versions of "Return To Energiser" and "Labyrinth" were recorded.
 Early versions of "OK Time for Plan B" and "We Can Breathe in Space" were also recorded around this time but it's unclear if these were destined for the EP.
 It was at this time that Kerrang!
 Radio's Alex Baker picked up on the band, and as he didn't have a physical release to play, he streamed "OK Time For Plan B" off the band's Myspace page, straight onto the airwaves.